 Another modern development with TruLog’s steel board and batten cabin siding is the fact that each panel is pre-formulated with a bottom lock, lip, and groove to simplify installation and deliver a more secure, impenetrable board and batten layout.
 The finished product looks just as beautiful as the original board and batten cabin designs used in years past — including natural-looking wood grain patterns and colors — but it has the added security of steel construction.

 For those who want the best in modern building materials for their board and batten cabin, look no further than TruLog’s board and batten steel siding options.
-Contact a siding expert today.
+Download our Board and Batten Buyers Guide or Contact a siding expert today.